-Cross Reference: The configuration of the Microsoft IAS RADIUS server and the configuration of RADIUS within WebAdmin is described in the UTM administration guide under Definitions & Users.
+Cross Reference – The configuration of the Microsoft IAS RADIUS server and the configuration of RADIUS within WebAdmin is described in the UTM administration guide in chapter Definitions & Users.

-Users and groups: When you select Local, select the users or groups who should be able to use PPTP remote access.
+Users and groups: When using Local authentication, please also select the users or groups that should be able to use PPTP remote access.

-Assign IP addresses by: During connection establishment, user clients get an IP address.
-The IP address can be taken from a predefined IP address pool or it can be requested from a DHCP server.
+Assign IP addresses by: The IP addresses can either be assigned from a predefined IP address pool during the dial-up or can be automatically requested from a DHCP server.

-Option Description IP address pool Pool network: By default, UTM assigns IP addresses from the private IP address space 10.242.1.x/24.
-This network is called VPN Pool (PPTP).
-To use a different network, change the definition of the VPN Pool (PPTP) on the Definitions & Users > Network Definitions page, or create another IP address pool by clicking the Plus icon.
+Pool network: The default settings assign addresses from the private IP space 10.242.1.x/24.
+This network is called the VPN Pool (PPTP).
+If you wish to use a different network, simply change the definition of the VPN Pool (PPTP) on the Definitions & Users > Network Definitions page.
+Alternatively, you can create another IP address pool by clicking the Plus icon.

-Note: If you want that PPTP-connected users are allowed to access the internet, you must additionally define appropriate masquerading or NAT rules.
+Note – If you wish the PPTP-connected users to be allowed to access the Internet, you additionally need to define appropriate Masquerading or NAT rules.

-Via interface: Define the interface through which the DHCP server is connected.
-The DHCP server doesn’t have to be directly connected to that interface, it must be just reachable, for instance through a router.
+Via interface: Define the network card through which the DHCP server is connected.
+Note that the DHCP does not have to be directly connected to the interface–it can also be accessed through a router.

 Click Apply to save your settings.

-The switch turns green.
+The toggle switch turns green.
 PPTP is active now.

 Cross Reference – More detailed information on the configuration of a remote access and detailed explanations of the individual settings can be found in the UTM administration guide in chapter Remote Access.